Skip to the content.

 The Professional

 The Professional build uses a Voltage Regulator to control the power routing.
 This is probably the best reliable and efficient solution, but it is more complex to setup and wire.
-It requires an additional 12V power supply.
+Voltage regulators like the LSA or LCTC have an integrated ZCD circuit to trigger at the right time based on the input voltage control.

 TIP